vlOd2/MinecraftStuff/Mods/README.md

 # Mods
-The mods here are shared as is with no source code
+The mods here are shared as is with or without source code in form of .patch files

 # License
 There is no licensing for these mods